top of page

 2. Nerves that increase their area of innervation (creating oversensitivity to touch)

-3. The nerves become more sensitive to the pain stimulus.
+3. The nerves become more sensitive to the pain stimulus

 Rebalancing the Microbial Population of the Gut

-Increasing the Diversity Score
+Increasing the Diversity Score in the Horse's Hindgut

 Biodiversity within the gut microbial community is measured using the Shannon Index.
 Having a good score is correlated to a healthy gut community and resilience against disease and allergies.
 Having a diverse and varied population will ensure healthy digestion, with enough beneficial microbes to help absorb essential nutrients and regulate the immune, metabolic, and nervous systems.
 A high (in the green) Shannon Index score means a healthier animal.